Election Day live from the polls: How are voters feeling in one word?

 "Very optimistic and very energized by what I see on the streets of Manhattan," Allison Greenfield, candidate for Manhattan Civil Court Judge, told us.
 "I'm excited to watch the results come in tonight."

 "I'm feeling great.
 I always get a little scared in the political realm because I'm not as well-versed as I hope to be," young voter Dylan admitted.
-"I'm proud of myself for just coming out and doing the steps to register to vote and doing my research.
+"I'm proud of myself for just coming out and taking the steps to register to vote and doing my research.
 I feel like I'm doing my civic duty.
 I know this election is insane and has so many stakes."

 But there was one word overall that voters kept repeating again and again.